-Neighbourhood Forum: Community groups that are designated to take forward neighbourhood planning in areas without parishes.
-It is the role of the local planning authority to agree who should be the neighbourhood forum for the neighbourhood area.10

-Neighbourhood Plan: A type of planning policy document prepared by the local community via a neighbourhood forum.
-They are subject to procedures set out in the Neighbourhood Planning (General) Regulations 2012.
+Neighbourhood forum Community groups that are designated to take forward neighbourhood planning in areas without parishes.
+It is the role of the local planning authority to agree who should be the neighbourhood forum for the neighbourhood area.9 forum.
+They are subject to procedures set out in the Neighbourhood Planning (General)